Honors Physics

 Course Resources: This course has three components:

 1. Online learning based on self-study using the course website.
-Pacing guides are provided that will help the student appropriately cover each activity in a timely fashion.
+Pacing guides are provided that identify course assignments on a daily basis.
 The suggested due dates for the assessments are found in the pacing guides.
 Deadlines for work in each unit will be provided as well.

-2. A discussion forum where students can interact with the instructor and others in the same course.
+2. A discussion forum where students can ask questions of the instructor and others in the same course.

-3. Live video sessions are scheduled every Monday at 12:00 noon (US Eastern Time).
+3. Two live video sessions are scheduled in every unit.
+They occur on Mondays at 1:30 pm (US Eastern Time).
 The sessions last one hour.
 Student attendance is optional but highly recommended.
-During the live sessions the instructor will review work from the previous week, preview work for the upcoming week, and be available to answer questions.
+During the live sessions the instructor will preview and review work from the unit and be available to answer questions.
 The live sessions are recorded (and posted on the Physics Prep website) for viewing at a later time.
 The multiple choice sections of the quizzes and summative test found in each unit will scored by the computer and be used to determine student grades.
 Each test will also contain free-response questions (self-graded by the student based upon a scoring rubric).
-The free-response work done by the student will be scanned and electronically submitted to the instructor for evaluation.
+The free-response work done by the student willthen be scanned and electronically submitted to the instructor for evaluation.
 Lab reports are handled in the same manner.
 A course schedule (with pacing guides, deadline dates, text readings, and suggested text-based practice problems) will be sent to the student in the summer prior to the start of the course.
 All registered students will have access to a student dashboard where important course information, an online grade book, an assignment submission upload form, and live session recordings can be found.